SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 In most cases, it is useful to provide (and therefore require) an external name for any parameter with a default value.
-This makes sure that the argument for that parameter is clear in purpose if a value is provided when the function is called.
+This ensures that the argument for that parameter is clear in purpose if a value is provided when the function is called.

 To make this process easier,